sparkles-home/enchanted-forest/README.md

-# 🦄 Magical assets
+# 🌲 The Enchanted Forest

-Banners, imagery and other assets for Sparkles.
+A place to store all the important bits that aren't code(ish) such as banners, imagery, and other assets for the `🦄 sparkles` project.